andia89/chromecast-player/README.md

 Chromecast-player written using Python3.x and PyGTK.
 The player allows you to play local files from your computer and network streams which are parsed using `youtube-dl`.
 The player supports playlists, changing volume, connecting to different chromecasts, and on the fly conversion of local files (using ffmpeg or avconv) with media types not supported by chromecast.

+The app also detects metadata and thumbnails of local files send to the chromecast, and displays these informations on your TV.

 ### NOTE: This is still a very early beta, so there will be bugs!!!
 Feel free to report them here :)

 ##Dependencies